tendermint/tendermint/docs/architecture/adr-042-state-sync.md

 merkle root were possible.
 This could create DDOS attack vector in which a peer publishes an invalid manifest and making peers download invalid data.
-For this reason, WarpSync is faster but less safety-efficient; It takes longer as it takes longer to realize that data is invalid.
+For this reason, WarpSync is faster but less safety-efficient; It as it takes longer to realize that data is invalid.

 However, upon analysis of the approaches with the orthogonal axis of eager/lazy and chunk/snapshot validation suggest that a version of